 Quick Summary

-The Defense Logistics Agency (DLA), on behalf of the U.S. Navy, has issued a Request for Information (RFI), SPE603-26-R-5X24, seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and the utilization of underutilized land and resources across all Navy CONUS locations.
-This RFI aims to identify private-sector partnerships to improve operational readiness and reduce long-term sustainment costs.
-Responses are due by May 29, 2026.
+The Defense Logistics Agency (DLA), on behalf of the U.S. Navy, has issued a Request for Information (RFI), SPE603-26-R-5X24, seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources at various Navy CONUS locations, including DFSP Point Loma, CA. This RFI is for planning purposes only and does not constitute a solicitation.
+Responses are due by May 29, 2026, at 3:00 p.m. local Fort Belvoir, VA time.

 Purpose & Scope